deeeed/universe/packages/gitguard/CHECK.md

 2. Migrating the Python functionality (from gitguard-prepare.py)
 3. Setting up the services and their interactions

-Here's my Python hook for reference:
+Here's my Python hook for reference `gitguard-prepare.py`
-[Paste your Python script here]

-Note: The commit-parser.util.ts is already implemented and working.
-I also have the logger service ready.

 Could you help me:
 1. Review and validate the current structure